 Kiribati

 As a least-developed country (LDC), Kiribati is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers Kiribati a lower middle-income economy with a per-capita income of $2,107 in 2023.
-EU imports from Kiribati amounted to about €384 thousand in 2023.
-Given the low export amounts, the country does not make use of EBA preferences.
+The World Bank considers Kiribati a lower middle-income economy with a per-capita income of $2,289 in 2024.
+EU imports from Kiribati amounted to about €4.4 million in 2024, more than ten times the value in 2023 and the highest value on record.
+For the first time, Kiribati also made use of EBA preferences in 2024, with preferential exports of almost €0.6 million.

 What is the EBA?